softwarefactory-project/sf-operator/doc/reference/cli/index.md

 #### getImagesSecurityIssues

-To get a report of Security Issues reported by quay.io for container images used by the sf-operator run: `dev getImageSecurityIssue`.
+To get a report of Security Issues reported by quay.io for container images used by the sf-operator run: `dev getImagesSecurityIssues`.
 This command helps to decide if we need to rebuild container images to benefit last security fixes from the base OS.

 ```sh